brown-cs1380/m6/doc/README.md

 Here are a few ideas — but again, feel free to be as creative as possible:

 - **Patents:** The goal of this project is to crawl, index, and query patents, using one or more of the patent databases around the world — including [USPTO](https://www.google.com/url?q=https://www.google.com/googlebooks/uspto.html&sa=D&source=editors&ust=1712121655485331&usg=AOvVaw1DcMRuR2q6NY5vcKeTxP-U).
 An important aspect here is that patents are often described in PDF documents, thus this project includes using a third-party library to convert PDFs to text — as extra credit, maintaining information about headings, emphasis, and other data for indexing and querying.
 - **Npm packages:** The goal of this project is to crawl, index, and query JavaScript packages, making all these modules searchable via your search engine.
 Use the [Brown-hosted npm snapshot](https://www.google.com/url?q=https://atlas.cs.brown.edu/data/npm&sa=D&source=editors&ust=1712121655485523&usg=AOvVaw1K5vgzRSUZV7-4RF23LFHC) to download these packages.
 As extra credit, consider additional analysis and indexing search by permissions for these modules — so that a user can search for modules named padding with permissions {readFileSync: x}.
 - **GitHub Markdown files:** The goal of this project is to crawl, index, and query README markdown files from a large subset of Github projects.
 The engine should return all relevant files and projects using these files.
 As extra credit, consider allowing querying by programming language and/or author.
 - **Research papers:** The focus here is to crawl, index, and query research papers, using one or more databases around the world.
 One idea would be to have the crawler start from the [DBLP database](https://www.google.com/url?q=https://atlas.cs.brown.edu/data/dblp/&sa=D&source=editors&ust=1712121655485879&usg=AOvVaw1LKP26-tI9dPLLeHLPHMrb), and then either go through author websites or some of the larger mostly-open publishers (e.g., [Usenix](https://www.google.com/url?q=https://www.usenix.org/publications/proceedings&sa=D&source=editors&ust=1712121655485962&usg=AOvVaw2vmloDdsBtpvuMBhOy1gk1) or [ACM](https://www.google.com/url?q=https://dl.acm.org/&sa=D&source=editors&ust=1712121655486047&usg=AOvVaw0mEaa_BRKUqagaq30Bwgvc)).
 Other options are possible.
 - **Open Books:** The goal of this project is to crawl, index, and query open books; these books can be found in textual form via [Project Gutenberg](https://www.google.com/url?q=https://www.gutenberg.org/&sa=D&source=editors&ust=1712121655486224&usg=AOvVaw0noxIaKiRksXccGhUU4TLg) ([Brown CS mirror](https://www.google.com/url?q=https://atlas.cs.brown.edu/data/gutenberg/&sa=D&source=editors&ust=1712121655486296&usg=AOvVaw2yrBxWHH9GREuDjJmBeCrn)).
 Extra credit here could include searching in multiple languages, offering suggestions for relevant books, and offering the same book in other available languages.

 <br>

 ## Benchmarking & Characterization

-The [handout describing each team's paper report](https://www.google.com/url?q=https://docs.google.com/document/d/e/2PACX-1vRZNbg9T3aHVi5B_IcRnpPYhOKpIOylOYF3FbIh06ABxLLZzmnbhuad-ZWnc1BtPciRJKdxoDdlUxLs/pub&sa=D&source=editors&ust=1712121655486555&usg=AOvVaw3pLbHeIVij-y0uB_aeWHs6) contains [an extensive section on benchmarking and characterization](https://www.google.com/url?q=https://docs.google.com/document/d/e/2PACX-1vRZNbg9T3aHVi5B_IcRnpPYhOKpIOylOYF3FbIh06ABxLLZzmnbhuad-ZWnc1BtPciRJKdxoDdlUxLs/pub%23h.my7rmzey516h&sa=D&source=editors&ust=1712121655486673&usg=AOvVaw2cMB0ACtjc1kWVGp0k5kxv)[ ](https://www.google.com/url?q=https://docs.google.com/document/d/e/2PACX-1vRZNbg9T3aHVi5B_IcRnpPYhOKpIOylOYF3FbIh06ABxLLZzmnbhuad-ZWnc1BtPciRJKdxoDdlUxLs/pub%23h.my7rmzey516h&sa=D&source=editors&ust=1712121655486783&usg=AOvVaw0vNmfrcUyJ7lg6XBUI0iGM)of your system as well as ideas for figures and plots visualizing the results.
+The [handout describing each team&#39;s paper report](https://www.google.com/url?q=https://docs.google.com/document/d/e/2PACX-1vRZNbg9T3aHVi5B_IcRnpPYhOKpIOylOYF3FbIh06ABxLLZzmnbhuad-ZWnc1BtPciRJKdxoDdlUxLs/pub&sa=D&source=editors&ust=1712121655486555&usg=AOvVaw3pLbHeIVij-y0uB_aeWHs6) contains [an extensive section on benchmarking and characterization](https://www.google.com/url?q=https://docs.google.com/document/d/e/2PACX-1vRZNbg9T3aHVi5B_IcRnpPYhOKpIOylOYF3FbIh06ABxLLZzmnbhuad-ZWnc1BtPciRJKdxoDdlUxLs/pub%23h.my7rmzey516h&sa=D&source=editors&ust=1712121655486673&usg=AOvVaw2cMB0ACtjc1kWVGp0k5kxv)of your system as well as ideas for figures and plots visualizing the results.
 Note that you must pick appropriate benchmarks for your project and justify them — for example, for a search engine that targets patents it is important to characterize the size and complexity of the input as well as any additional processing for storing and querying these patents.

 <br>